ARM-software/sbsa-acs/README.md

 ## ACS build steps - UEFI Shell application

 ### Prebuilt images
 Prebuilt images for each release are available in the prebuilt_images folder of the release branch.
 You can choose to use these images or build your own image by following the steps below.
-If you choose to use the prebuilt image, please jump to the test suite execution section below for details on how to run the application.
+If you choose to use the prebuilt image, jump to the test suite execution section below for details on how to run the application.

 ### Prerequisites
     Before starting the ACS build, ensure that the following requirements are met.